 \textbullet\quad\emph{Classification}

-Classification, broadly also including clustering, is the most studied topic in machine learning.
-In PQC-based frameworks, quantum subroutines replace one or several steps in a classical neural network aims at improving the neural network's abilities of expressibility, trainability, generalization, etc. \cite{du2021learnability}, which Llyod calls quantum embedding \cite{lloyd2020quantum}.
-Fig. \ref{classification} shows a typical architecture of such frameworks.
-The leftmost block denotes a preprocessing step on the classical computer to extract feature data.
-This step can be simple as, for example, in terms of the gray value of an image pixel, embedding it as the rotation angle of the rotation gate in eq. (\ref{rot-g}) for the subsequent quantum processing \cite{liu2021hybrid}, where $a_i \in [0, 255]$ is the gray value of a pixel..
+Classification, including clustering, is one of the most extensive studies in ML.
+In PQC-based frameworks, quantum subroutines replace one or more steps in a classical neural network, with the aim of enhancing the network expressibility, trainability, and generalization capabilities \cite{du2021learnability, lloyd2020quantum}.
+Fig. \ref{classification} illustrates a typical architecture of such frameworks.
+The leftmost block represents a pre-processing step, say feature extraction, on a classical computer.
+This step may be straightforward.
+For example, in the case of an image, the gray value of each pixel is embedded as the rotation angle of a quantum rotation gate in eq. (\ref{rot-g}) for subsequent quantum processing \cite{liu2021hybrid}.
+Here, $a_i \in [0, 255]$ represents the gray value of a pixel:

-Still, it can become more complex. \cite{romero2017quantum, srikumar2021clustering} employ quantum autoencoders to extract distinguishing characteristics from quantum states in a classical latent space, so as to use reduced quantum data for clustering and classification.
-Quantum embedded circuits for encoding is usually neither optimized nor trained, which would affect the computational power of QNNs \cite{schuld2021effect}.
+The process could be more complex.
+For instance, \cite{srikumar2021clustering} utilizes quantum auto-encoders to extract key features from quantum states into a classical latent space.
+This enables clustering and classification using reduced quantum data.

-The abstract notation $U(\phi)$ and $U(\theta)$ in the middle quantum processing block represent two unitary operations for mapping classical data to the quantum domain and generating entanglement, respectively. $U(\phi)$ and $U(\theta)$ could be varied a lot in terms of different scenarios.
-In quantum convolutional neural networks (QCNNs), $U(\phi)$ and $U(\theta)$ are combined together as a quantum convolution layer implemented by a cascade of several layers of $R_y(\theta)$ rotation gate and CNOT gates \cite{liu2021hybrid}.
-Another version of QCNNs combines the multi-scale entanglement renormalization ansatz (MERA) to implement a pooling layer besides the quantum convolutional layer \cite{cong2019quantum}.
-One point we would like to emphasize is that entanglement is essential to achieve a quantum advantage using hybrid neural networks.
-In a quantum transformer architecture, the entanglement is generated by RBS gates, which can be decomposed further by four $Hadamard$ gates, two $R_y$ rotation gates, and two two-qubit $CZ$ gates \cite{kerenidis2024quantum, liu2021hybrid}.
+The abstract notations $U(\phi)$ and $U(\theta)$ in the middle quantum processing block denote unitary operations for mapping classical data to the quantum domain and generating entanglement, respectively.
+The specific forms of $U(\phi)$ and $U(\theta)$ can vary depending on scenarios.
+In quantum convolutional neural networks (QCNNs), $U(\phi)$ and $U(\theta)$ are combined to create a quantum convolution layer, typically realized by a series of rotation gate $R_y(\theta)$ and CNOT.
+Another variant of QCNNs incorporates multi-scale entanglement renormalization ansatz to implement a pooling layer in addition to the quantum convolutional layer.
+It is important to highlight that entanglement plays a crucial role in achieving a quantum advantage with hybrid neural networks.
+In quantum transformer architectures, entanglement is generated using gate RBS, which can be further decomposed into four Hadamard gates, two rotation gates $R_y$, and two two-qubit gates $CZ$ \cite{kerenidis2024quantum}.